-The Directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.
 The Companies (Guernsey) Law, 2008 requires the Directors to prepare financial statements for each financial period.
 Under that law they have elected to prepare the financial statements in accordance with International Financial Reporting Standards as adopted by the EU and applicable law.

 The financial statements are required by law to give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.